 IPEDS is the Integrated Postsecondary Education Data System.
 It is a system of interrelated surveys conducted annually by the U.S. Department of Education’s National Center for Education Statistics (NCES).
 IPEDS gathers information from every college, university, and technical and vocational institution that participates in the federal student financial aid programs.
 The Higher Education Act of 1965, as amended, requires that institutions that participate in federal student aid programs report data on enrollments, program completions, graduation rates, faculty and staff, finances, institutional prices, and student financial aid.
 These data are made available to students and parents through the College Navigator college search Web site and to researchers and others through the IPEDS Data Center.

 Each term, IHCC "captures" data at a state determined count day.
 The numbers of students are then reported to the Iowa Department of Education as part of our MIS Reporting requirements.
-Using that capture data, the Institutional Research Office prepares an institution profile and a profile for each of its programs.
+Using that capture data, the Institutional Research & Assessment Office prepares an institution profile and a profile for each of its programs.
 The programs use this informatio as part of their Program Review which is on a three-year rotation.
 The demographic information provided here are the most widely asked for pieces of data concerning student demographics.

 At IHCC, programs have varying starting terms.
 This makes term-by-term comparisons of graduates complicated.
 Programs have access to their historic term-by-term graduation counts and also demographic information concerning their graduates in order to discuss policies and procedures that may impact graduation overall and by individual groups.
 Traditionally, spring term graduation has been the largest overall, with many programs completing at the end of this timeframe.
 Also, many programs have their students recognized at this spring commencement, knowing they will be finishing their studies in the summer term.
 Fall and winter commencements are also held to recognize students completing their programs at these times.
 The following tables list programs with a 5-year mean number of graduates greater than or equal to 5 students.